Will Vaulks

-William Robert Vaulks (born 13 September 1993) is a professional footballer who plays as a midfielder for club Oxford United and the Wales national team.
+William Robert Vaulks (born 13 September 1993) is a professional footballer who plays as a defensive midfielder for club Tranmere Rovers.

 He began his professional career at Tranmere Rovers in 2012 but did not make a senior appearance, going on loan to Workington of the Conference North before joining Scottish club Falkirk in February 2013.
 He played 142 games for the club, including the 2015 Scottish Cup Final and two Scottish Championship play-off finals.
 In 2016 he joined Rotherham United for an undisclosed fee, where he was Player of the Season as they won the League One playoffs in 2018.
-In 2019, he signed for Cardiff City, and three years later Sheffield Wednesday.
+In 2019, he signed for Cardiff City.
+He subsequently played for Sheffield Wednesday and Oxford United before returning to Tranmere Rovers ahead of the 2026–27 season.

 In March 2019 he made his debut for the Welsh national team whom he qualifies for through his mother.

 Club career

 Tranmere Rovers

 Vaulks was born in Wirral, Merseyside, and grew up supporting Newcastle United.
 He began his career with local League One club Tranmere Rovers, signing amateur forms in March 2003 at the age of nine.
 Vaulks remained with Tranmere and was rewarded with his first professional contract in June 2010.
 He was called up for one senior match, a 2–1 extra-time win at Chesterfield in the League Cup first round on 13 August 2012, in which he was an unused substitute.